tomasstolker/species/README.rst

 Copyright 2018-2020 Tomas Stolker

-*species* is distributed under the GNU General Public License v3.
+*species* is distributed under the MIT License.
 See the LICENSE file for the terms and conditions.